QuietMouse1/ros_repulsive_fields/README.md

 # ROS Repulsive Fields
 Minimal ROS package for reactive obstacle avoidance using repulsive fields generated from a pointcloud data.
-Similar in nature as Artificial Potential Fields-- without the attractive force.
+Somewhat similar as Artificial Potential Fields-- without the attractive force.

 ## Overview